 WHAT WE'VE ACCOMPLISHED

 To date, we have run 8 million tests of more than 10,000 engineered strains, leveraging 30,000 different gene constructs—all in the course of just two years.
-These efforts yielded several strains with industrially-relevant titers for multiple rare cannabinoid compounds, with the most promising carried forward to pilot-scale production.
+These efforts yielded several strains with industrially-relevant titers for multiple rare cannabinoid compounds, the first of which is beginning commercial scale production.

 Plants like cannabis hold many unique compounds that can have important health benefits.
 With synthetic biology and fermentation, those rare products can be made accessible at a commercial scale.
 For more information, visit thecronosgroup.com.